cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 programming languages Sawzall operates on one data record at a time;
 it does not even preserve state between records [@www-bytemining-sawzall].
-Additionally, the language provides just a single primitive result function, the \textit{emit} statement.
+Additionally, the language provides just a single primitive result function, the *emit* statement.
 The emitter returns a value from the Sawzall program to a designated virtual receptacle, generally some type of aggregator.
-In another example of pursuing language simplicity and parallelization, the aggregators remain separate from the formal Sawzall language (they are written in C++) because ``some of the aggregation algorithms are sophisticated and best implemented in a native language [and] [m]ore important[ly] drawing an explicit line between filtering and aggregation enables a high degree of parallelism, even though it hides the parallelism from the language itself'' [@pike05sawzall].
+In another example of pursuing language simplicity and parallelization, the aggregators remain separate from the formal Sawzall language (they are written in C++) because

+> ``some of the aggregation algorithms are sophisticated and best
+> implemented in a native language and more importantly drawing an
+> explicit line between filtering and aggregation enables a high
+> degree of parallelism, even though it hides the parallelism from the
+> language itself'' [@pike05sawzall].

-Important components of the Sawzall language include: \textit{szl}, the binary containing the code compiler and byte-code interpreter that executes the program; the \textit{libszl} library, which compiles and executes Sawzall programs ``[w]hen szl is used as part of another program, e.g. in a [map-reduce] program''; the Sawzall language plugin, designated \textit{protoc\_gen\_szl}, which generates Sawzall code when run in conjunction with Google's own \textit{protoc}
+Important components of the Sawzall language include: *szl*, the binary containing the code compiler and byte-code interpreter that executes the program; the *libszl* library, which compiles and executes Sawzall programs

+> ``When szl is used as part of another program, e.g. in a map-reduce
+> program'';

+the Sawzall language
-protocol compiler; and libraries for intrinsic functions as well as Sawzall's associated aggregation functionality [@www-google-code-wiki-sawzall].
+plugin, designated *protoc_gen_szl*, which generates Sawzall code when run in conjunction with Google's own *protoc* protocol compiler; and libraries for intrinsic functions as well as Sawzall's associated aggregation functionality [@www-google-code-wiki-sawzall].

-# Google Cloud DataFlow -o-
+# Google Cloud DataFlow :o:

 |          |                           |